 At a rough estimate, the imaginary comes somewhere between commodity and identity in terms of how often it is invoked.
-This suggests that it is a term of substantial importance, certainly not a relatively specialist term like 'materiality' would seem to be, but one that carries substantial value.
+This suggests that it is a term of some importance, certainly not a relatively specialist term like 'materiality' would seem to be, but one that bears substantial value.

-How does it accrue this value, and for whom?
-One way to answer this, again in approximate terms, is by seeing over time how 'imaginaries' spread in the literature.
-The absolute figures – this time shown in a bargraph to reduce the number of numbers – show some interesting genealogical features:
+It is also interesting to consider the pattern of the currency of the concept of 'imaginaries' in academic literature.
+This provides background to the review of STS journal publications offered above.
+The figures in the bargraph presented belowsuggest some interesting genealogical patterns:

 There is very little mention of imaginaries before the mid-1950s.
-One question here is what happened in the 1950s to give voice to the concept at all.
-One possibility would be the publication of Jean-Paul Sartre's L'Imaginaire: Psychologie phénoménologique de l'imagination (Paris: Gallimard, 1940), but further investigation would be needed to track this down.
-Secondly, looking at growth in number of publications that use the term 'imaginary,' it becomes steeper first in the early 1970s, then in the 1990s and especially, in the last few years 2006 to date.
-In some respects, the increasing numbers of publications simply reflects the growth of academic publishing.
-There are many more articles published in 2009 than in 1970.
-However, even adjusting (how?) for the general increase in academic publishing over books and journals, there are some variations in the growth of imaginaries that may be genealogically interesting.
-Interest in the imaginary seems to run through 1950-1960s, but really increase in the mid-1970s.
+One possible explanation of the emergence of the concept at this time would be the publication of Jean-Paul Sartre's L'Imaginaire: Psychologie phénoménologique de l'imagination (Paris: Gallimard, 1940), but further investigation would be required to substantiate this.
+Secondly, a growth in number of publications that use the term 'imaginary' is notable in the early 1970s, then in the 1990s and especially, since 2010.
+Of course, to some extent, the increasing numbers of publications simply reflects the growth of academic publishing, particularly the increased number of journals..
+However, even allowing for this, there are some variations in the growth of imaginaries that may be genealogically interesting.
+Interest in the imaginary seems to run through 1950-1960s, but to increase notably in the mid-1970s.
 Growth is relatively constant through the 1980s, although which a significant collapse in the late 1980s.
 Against continuing growth overall, there are years after 2000 when publication drops away markedly, but with a strong resurgence of interest in the last few years.

 Illustration : 1945-2010: 'imaginary/ies as article keyword'

-Who is interested in the concept of imaginaries?
-The term ranges widely across academic fields.
-The forums in which work on imaginaries are published suggest something of this.
+As an examination of journal publishing patterns indicates,he use of the term ranges widely across academic fields..
 From Arbeiten aus Anglistik und Amerikanistik to Zygon, around 1500 different journals have published work that refers to imaginaries.
 The list below shows the top 20 journals in the years 1945-2010: